Suai, East Timor: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-If you plan to check out the heavenly Ave Maria Church, it's worthwhile to wear modest clothing:
+If you intend to see the lovely Ave Maria Church, it's useful to wear modest clothing:

 What to wear/what to pack: